karunakar1308/devops-interview-prep/STAR-STORIES.md

 **Answer:**

-"I'm a DevOps Platform engineer with around nine years of experience specializing in platform administration, CI/CD systems, and Kubernetes operations for large enterprises, most recently at Apple and Fiserv.
+"I'm a DevOps Platform engineer with nine years of experience specialized in platform administration, CI/CD and Kubernetes operations for large enterprises, most recently at Apple and Fiserv.
 My core expertise is in administering DevOps platforms—specifically Azure DevOps with Linux and Windows agents, GitHub with self-hosted runners, JFrog Artifactory, SonarQube, and implementing GitOps with ArgoCD for Kubernetes deployments.
-I've managed agent pools at scale, automated platform onboarding with PowerShell, integrated security and quality gates across pipelines, and worked extensively in regulated environments.
-Given Humana's focus on DevOps platform administration and tooling, I'm excited about a role where I can own the CI/CD platform infrastructure security, and enable development teams through well-administered, automated systems."
+I've managed agent pools at scale, automated platform onboarding with PowerShell, integrated security and quality gates across pipelines, and worked extensively in regulated environments."
 ---

 ## CI/CD & GitOps Stories